 New Cybersecurity Requirements for Cyber Medical Devices

-The way that medical device manufacturers prepare premarket submissions for cyber devices is undergoing a significant change.
-This not only impacts FDA submissions but affects how cybersecurity is incorporated into the entire medical device lifecycle.
+The way that medical device manufacturers prepare premarket submissions underwent a significant change in 2023 which has impacted how cybersecurity is incorporated into the entire medical device lifecycle.

-This change comes as a result of the Consolidated Appropriations Act (Omnibus Bill) which was signed into law on the 29th of December 2022, and came into effect 90 days later on the 29th of March 2023.
-Medical device manufacturers need to act fast.
+This change came as a result of the Consolidated Appropriations Act (Omnibus Bill) which was signed into law on the 29th of December 2022, and came into effect 90 days later on the 29th of March 2023.

-What Are the 4 New FDA Cybersecurity Requirements for Medical Devices?
+What Are the Four New FDA Cybersecurity Requirements for Medical Devices?

 1. Postmarket Monitoring: Submit a plan to monitor, identify, and address, postmarket cybersecurity vulnerabilities and exploits, including coordinated vulnerability disclosure and related procedures;